 MTSS vs RTI: What Teachers Need to Know

 Teachers often hear MTSS and RTI used interchangeably, which creates confusion about what they actually do.
-The simple answer is that RTI (Response to Intervention) is a framework for academic intervention strategies support, while MTSS (Multi-Tiered Systems of Support) is the broader system that includes RTI, behaviour intervention plans support, and social-emotional learning science all together.
-Think of RTI as one piece of a much larger puzzle.
+The simple answer is that RTI (Response to.

 Many schools use the term MTSS today because it describes the whole-child approach to support.
+For more on this topic, see Mtss rti teachers guide tiered.
 If your school says "We use MTSS," they are likely running RTI in the academic domain alongside behaviour and social-emotional systems.
-Understanding both terms helps you navigate school documentation, IEP meetings, and intervention planning more effectively.
+Understanding both terms helps you work through school documentation, IEP meetings, and intervention planning more effectively.

 Classroom example: A Year 2 teacher notices that three students are not keeping pace with phonics instructional approaches.
 Using CBM, she identifies their specific weakness in digraph recognition.
 She pulls them aside three times weekly for a 15-minute small-group lesson using a structured phonics program.
 After four weeks, she monitors their progress.
 If they are catching up, they return to whole-class instruction.
 If not, the school considers evaluation for special educational needs.

-MTSS also uses a tiered approach across all domains.
-Tier 1 is universal prevention for all students (classroom rules, quality teaching, character education).
-Tier 2 is targeted support for students at risk (behaviour contracts, small-group social skills, reading intervention).
-Tier 3 is intensive support for students in crisis (individual behaviour plans, intensive maths tutoring, mental health referral).
+MTSS uses tiers across learning.
+Tier 1 gives all learners universal help (classroom rules, good teaching, character work).
+Tier 2 targets learners at risk (behaviour plans, social skills groups, reading help).
+Tier 3 supports learners in crisis (individual plans, maths tutoring, mental health referrals).

 MTSS emerged in the early 2010s as educators recognised that RTI alone did not address the full picture of student need.
 A student might respond well to reading intervention but still struggle with behaviour and attendance.
 MTSS puts these systems in dialogue so that classroom teachers see the whole student (O'Neill & Stephenson, 2012).